-	Air Force ROTC provides several programs in nearly a thousand schools to encourage the best of the best to pursue a commissioncommissionBestowed upon an AFROTC graduate by the President of the United States recognizing them as an officer in the U.S. Air Force. .
+Air Force ROTC provides several programs in over 1,100 schools to encourage the best of the best to pursue a commissioncommissionBestowed upon an AFROTC graduate by the President of the United States recognizing them as an officer in the U.S. Air Force. .
 These programs and their requirements are frequently changing to meet officer production and scholarship budget requirements.
 In order to receive the most accurate, up-to-date information, please visit our separate website here »

 To qualify, an applicant must:

 - Be a United States citizen.

 - Be recommended by immediate commandercommanderThe officer in charge of running an Air Force unit's day-to-day operations. .

 - Pass the AFROTCAFROTCAir Force Reserve Officer Training Corps Physical Fitness TestPhysical Fitness TestPFT - an exam composed of three events in the following order: push-ups, crunches, and a 1.5-mile run.
 The test is used to ensure cadets maintain an acceptable level of fitness.
 (PFTPFTPhysical Fitness Test ).

 - Be admitted to a school offering AFROTC.

 - Have qualifying AFOQTAFOQTAir Force Officer Qualifying Test scores.